smithy-lang/smithy/docs/source/1.0/spec/core/type-refinement-traits.rst

       - Numeric zero.
     * - string
       - empty string
-      - Strings with the enum trait also have the same default value.
+      - Strings with the :ref:`enum-trait` also have an empty string zero value.
     * - blob
       - empty blob
-      - This includes blob shapes marked with the :ref:streaming-trait`.
+      - This includes blob shapes marked with the :ref:`streaming-trait`.
     * - timestamp
       - Unix epoch
       - Zero seconds since the epoch (for example, ``0`` or